tutao/tutanota/doc/BUILDING.md

 8. Run the local server.
 Either use `node server` or `python -m SimpleHTTPServer 9000`.
 9. Open `localhost:9000` with your favorite browser (tested: Firefox, Chrome/Chromium, Safari).

-## Building and running your own Tutanota Android app
+## Building and running your own Tuta Mail Android app

-If you build and install the Tutanota Android app by yourself, keep in mind that you will not get updates automatically.
+If you build and install the Tuta Mail Android app by yourself, keep in mind that you will not get updates automatically.
 If you prefer the auto-update feature, download the app from the Google Play Store or F-Droid.
 The APK is also published on the GitHub releases page https://github.com/tutao/tutanota/releases.
 You can add https://github.com/tutao/tutanota/releases.atom to your feed reader to get notified about available updates.